ROUTINE Passport Renewal for Applicants Aged 16 And Over

 Please note that personal checks and cash are not acceptable.
 If you cannot obtain one of the above payment options, please make an appointment to renew your passport in person at the consulate.

-The passport application will be sent to the United States for printing.
 You should allow 2-3 weeks for your application to be processed.
 If you will be traveling sooner than that, you should request an emergency one-year passport for immediate travel, which you can replace with a full-validity passport when you return from your trip.

 Picking up a passport in person in lieu of mail return